 Humans love to assign meaning.

 Astrology exists because of this perpetual search for meaning.
 We want to be connected.
 Associated.
 The more abstract something is, the more distant it becomes.
 Testing pyramids create detached results in many different jargons.
-People don’t do well with the anonymity, it doesn’t bring out the best in anyone.
-By making tests anonymous we make it easy to comment them out or ignore their failure.
+People don’t do well with the anonymity; it doesn’t bring out the best in anyone.
+By making tests anonymous, we make it easy to comment them out or ignore their failure.
 We, in fact, promote the avoidance of finding the meaning in our results.
 This should not be surprising, given that we are asking humans to assess the results.

 Engineering Quality and Positive Results

 On the other hand, successful practices are those that deliver desired results (this is in contrast to those that should get desired results, but don’t necessarily).
 Positive (desired) results come from the prescription and adherence to said prescription.
 If there is a problem with adherence of the prescription, it might be that you need to adjust the prescription (simplify, modify, require less, etc.).
-In turn, you may have a less efficient prescription, but you will be compensated with better adherence.
+In turn, you may have a less efficient prescription, but you will compensate with better adherence.

-Logic vs Emotion: Remember that you are working with humans.
+Logic vs. Emotion: Remember that you are working with humans.